pluarant/pluarant.github.io/documentation/api/http-library.md

 - HTTP persistent connections and request pipelining
 - Efficient and configurable cache
 - Resuming broken downloads and uploads
-- POST, upload, download - all can be combined in a single request, if required Seamless and automatic support of multi-part requests
+- POST, upload, download - all can be combined in a single request, if required Seamless and automatic support of multipart requests
 - HTTP Basic Digest authentication
 - Proxy authentication
 - Precise status and progress update of every state of HTTP protocol